Box-Covariances of Hyperuniform Point Processes: Introduction

-Our work is partially motivated by Adhikari, Ghosh, Lebowitz \cite[Theorem 2]{AGL}, who studied stationary random fields on $\Z^d$ under a moment condition corresponding to $\int|y|^d|\beta|(\dd y)<\infty$.
-Their result translates to $\cov(z)=(-2)^{-k}$ for $z\in \{0,1\}^d, |z|=k\in\{0,\dots, d\}$ and $\cov(z)=0$ for all other lattice shifts $ z\in \Z^d$.
-In particular, neighbouring boxes have negative covariances as in Theorem \ref{thm:Cov_integrable}, but curiously, covariances become positive if the dimension of $\Lambda_1\cap \Lambda_1(z)$ is even.
+Our work is partially motivated by Adhikari, Ghosh, Lebowitz \cite[Theorem 2]{AGL}, who studied stationary random fields on $\mathbb{Z}^d$ under a moment condition corresponding to $\int|y|^d|\beta|(\mathrm{d} y)<\infty$.
+Their result translates to $\mathrm{cov}(z)=(-2)^{-k}$ for $z\in \{0,1\}^d, |z|=k\in\{0,\dots, d\}$ and $\mathrm{cov}(z)=0$ for all other lattice shifts $ z\in \mathbb{Z}^d$.
+In particular, neighboring boxes have negative covariances as in Theorem \ref{thm:Cov_integrable}, but curiously, covariances become positive if the dimension of $\Lambda_1\cap \Lambda_1(z)$ is even.
 However, their setting is somewhat complementary to that of point processes.
 In particular, Theorem \ref{thm:Cov_integrable} explicitly verifies that the phenomenon of positive covariance between boxes with touching edges is an artifact of the discrete nature of the underlying process.

 The works \cite{YogeshKrish, Coste, Mastrilli, Ivanoff, AGL, Lebowitz, SodinGAF} also establish asymptotic normality of $\eta(\Lambda_n)$ or linear statistics $\int \varphi(x/n) \eta(\mathrm{d}x)$ for sufficiently smooth test functions $\varphi$.
-A powerful and flexible approach for proving such CLT's is the cumulant method, which we will also adopt for the proof of Theorem \ref{thm:CLT}.
-Under a weakened integrability condition on $\beta$ and for smooth statistics even non-Gaussian limits may emerge, see \cite{mastrilli2025asymptotic}.
-The assumption $a>0$ in Theorem \ref{thm:CLT} ensures sufficient growth of $\Var(\eta(\Lambda_n))$ and may be weakened using more elaborate CLT's that continue to hold even with vanishing variance, such as by Yogeshwaran, Krishnapur \cite{YogeshKrish} and Mastrilli \cite{mastrilli2025asymptotic}.
+A powerful and flexible approach for proving such CLTs is the cumulant method, which we will also adopt for the proof of Theorem \ref{thm:CLT}.
+Under a weakened integrability condition on $\beta$ and for smooth statistics even non-Gaussian limits may emerge, see \cite{mastrilli2026asymptotic}.
+The assumption $a>0$ in Theorem \ref{thm:CLT} ensures sufficient growth of $\mathrm{Var}(\eta(\Lambda_n))$ and may be weakened using more elaborate CLTs that continue to hold even with vanishing variance, such as by Krishnapur, Yogeshwaran \cite{YogeshKrish} and Mastrilli \cite{mastrilli2026asymptotic}.